Skip to content

 In the Settings menu, send an 8 to adjust the Logging Data File.

 Adjusting these parameters allows you to change the filename prefix, the number the files starts at, and how often the DataLogger will create a new file on the microSD card.
 For example, the default file will be saved as sfe0001.txt.
 After 1 day, the DataLogger will rotate files by creating a new file named sfe0002.txt.
-THe DataLogger will begin logging data in this new file.
+The DataLogger will begin logging data in this new file.
 The purpose of this log rotation is to limit the size of each file prevent issues when opening large files.

 • 1 Rotate Period — Time between file rotation